Do you ever get so caught up in making new recipes that you forget about old ones?

 Oh, hello adorable little kitty!
 We will take better pictures of your cute little furface when it is light out!

 But the cookies, right?
-They’re the world’s easiest no-bake cookies, so you can make them on the stove top while you have something else in the oven and feel oh-so-productive, a feeling I always enjoy cultivating.
+They’re super simple no-bake cookies, so you can make them on the stove top while you have something else in the oven and feel oh-so-productive, a feeling I always enjoy cultivating.
 And they’re healthy-addition friendly…I added some chia seeds and ground flax seed and, combined with the oats, felt like I was eating delicious health food.
+Win!

 - 2 cups sugar